NikozMusic/Solarity/README.md

 **⚠️ Warning: Major Spoilers Ahead! ⚠️**

-Reading through this repository may reveal major story elements, secrets, and implementation details from **Solarity**.
-While the mod is designed to be discovered through gameplay, and all puzzles are **seed-specific** to prevent simply looking up the answers, browsing the source code can still reduce—or completely spoil—the intended experience.
+Reading through this repository may reveal gameplay details from **Solarity** that could ruin a first playthrough.
+While the mod is designed to be discovered through gameplay, and all puzzles are **seed-specific** to prevent simply looking up the answers, browsing the source code can still reduce or completely spoil the intended experience.

 If you want to experience the mod blind, **consider coming back after you've played it.**